Blueshifting

 sinking like deep-seeded feelings

-to hatch new trees,
+to hatch new trees,were good for throwing

 in holes, at piles of leaves,